Tuesday, July 1, 2025

 "So tell me about your narcissist."

-"I think I was dealing with a Dark Triad Borderline Personality and Reactive Attachment Disorder The reason I think so is because she said so.
-Then I found out they are people with co-morbidities such as Sadistic Personality Disorder, and other aspects of Dark Triad Personality disorder.
+"I think it's something else.
+I never said narcissist.
+I said what I was told.
+I wasn't told narcissist.
+I was called narcissist.
+I think I was dealing with a Dark Triad Borderline Personality and Reactive Attachment Disorder.
+The reason I think so is because she said so.
+Then I found out these people with 'disorders' come with co-morbidities such as Sadistic Personality Disorder, and other aspects of Dark Triad Personality disorder.
 She had a lot of murderous traits, physical violence, and belligerence.
-After experiences over an extended length of time, I believe I was targeted by sadistic intimate terrorist.”
+After experiences over an extended length of time, I believe I was targeted by a sadistic intimate terrorist.”

 “Say what?”

 “She said several times she was diagnosed with Reactive Attachment Disorder, and said once she was diagnosed with Borderline Personality Disorder.
-The initial confession was a benign disclosure, the ensuing disclosures came under stress, episodes were uncontrollable, as if I was participating in epilepsy.
+The specific institute was the Albion Centre in London.
+The initial confession was benign, Nobody ever told me they had personality disorders before.
+I know people had them.
+Everybody has them.
+The ensuing disclosures came under stress, episodes were uncontrollable, as if I was participating in epilepsy.
 There was a drug missing when we met.
 Lamotragene.
-Apparently she was in treatment at a place called the Tavistock Institute.”
+Apparently she was in treatment at this uptown branch of the Tavistock Institute.
+She had been adopted out of squalor.”

 “In England?”